Scharon324/se1314/Readme.md

 ### Lesson2_Exercise1:

 Ask the user to enter their first name, last name and age, print all three in one line.

+### Lesson_6_Exercise2:

+Challenge Complete the following: add user input, input if you are male or female.